Dirección de Observaciones Judiciales

 Dirección de Observaciones Judiciales (Directorate of Judicial Surveillance, DOJ) is an Argentine intelligence service responsible for intercepting communications as required by judicial officers.
-It is part of the Secretaría de Inteligencia, the main intelligence agency; and is a subagency of the National Intelligence System.
+It is part of the Secretaría de Inteligencia, the main intelligence agency, and a subagency of the National Intelligence System.
 It is known as "Division 84" or "Ojota" inside SIDE. ("O-Jota" is the Spanish pronunciation of the letters OJ.)

 Building

-The DOJ is located in a tall, nondescript building on Ave. de los Incas 3834, in Buenos Aires.
-The building has an internal surface of 27000 sqft and an estimated monetary value of US$ 1,577,443.
+The DOJ is located in a tall, undistinguished building on Ave. de los Incas 3834, in Buenos Aires.
+The building has an internal surface of 27000 sqft and an estimated monetary value of US $1,577,443.

-Before moving into its own building it operated out of Telecom Argentina´s Belgrano facility.
+Before moving into its own building, it operated out of Telecom Argentina´s Belgrano facility.

 Mishandling allegations

 During the past few years, there have been allegations of budget mishandlings and phone interventions without a judicial request and authorization; and about SIDE's counterintelligence service also having the capability to intercept communications.